olekscode/lapack-experiment/README.md

 ## Running the Pharo benchmarks

-- First, you need to download the Pharo launcher from the Pharo website https://pharo.org/download
-- Create a Pharo 11 image.
+First, you need to download the Pharo launcher from the Pharo website https://pharo.org/download.
+Then, create a Pharo 11 image.

-- Import the repository into the image using iceberg.
+For importing the code into the Pharo image you need to use iceberg:

-Then, override the class side method `PharoExperiment >> fileName` to return an string that will contain where to store the result csv file.
+- Open iceberg
+- Click on the right corner button "Add +"
+- Select "Import from existing clone" option
+- Then select the directory of where did you cloned the repo.
+Note that you must have already the datasets generated to be able to run the code
+- Finnally, in the initial window of Iceberg, select the repository in the list "lapack-experiment", then right click - Metacello - Install baseline of AILapackExperiment (Default)

 Finally, you need execute in a Playground